tylimbach/MovieRecommender/README.md

 The best way to try out the project currently is to download the project file and run the Jupyter Notebook "movie_recommender.ipynb".
 This can be done via Google Collab or locally using an IDE with support for Jupyter notebooks.

+If you want to run the project locally, I have provided a "requirements.txt" containing the packages used in the project.

 Another option is to run the "movie_recommender.py" script.
 This will require you to modify the array of titles in the script to change the input for the algorithm.